Rinkesh-P/Python-Purifer/README.md

 ### Projects:

-The json-extension repository was a Python language server template we have based the Python-Purifier extension on, which has provided useful understanding of Languager Server Protocols and pygls implementation that we used as a point of reference.
+The json-extension repository was a Python language server template we have based the Python-Purifier extension on, which has provided useful understanding of Language Server Protocols and pygls implementation that we used as a point of reference.

 https://github.com/openlawlibrary/pygls/tree/master/examples/json-extension